Stock market today: Wall Street gains ground and adds to its records

-NEW YORK (AP) — U.S. stocks rising Monday to add to their all-time high s.
+NEW YORK (AP) — U.S. stocks are rising Monday to add to their all-time highs.

 The gains followed relatively quiet trading in Europe, while the U.S. bond market remained closed for the day because of a holiday.